aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/terraform/README.md

 ## Using Terraform to Install the AWS SRA Code

-### Installaing the AWS Common Pre-Requisite Solution
+### Installing the AWS SRA Common Pre-Requisite Solution

 This will install the common pre-requisites solution including lambda and SSM parameter resources into your environment for usage by other AWS SRA solutions in its code library.

 1. From the location where the SRA code library was cloned to, change to the `./aws_sra_examples/terraform/common` folder